David Farragut: Legacy

-Campbell's Station, Tennessee was only a few miles from Admiral Farragut's birthplace, and it was renamed Farragut, Tennessee in his honor.
-Farragut Square in Washington, D.C. is named in his honor.
+Campbell's Station, Tennessee, was only a few miles from Admiral Farragut's birthplace, and it was renamed Farragut, Tennessee, in his honor.
+Farragut Square in Washington, D.C., is named in his honor.
 A statue of him named Admiral David G. Farragut is in the center of Farragut Square.
 Washington Metro stations Farragut West and Farragut North also share his name.
 There is a statue of Admiral Farragut at the South Boston Marine Park adjacent to Castle Island.
 There is also an outdoor sculpture of him in Madison Square Park in Manhattan, where the Farragut section of the Borough of Brooklyn is named for him.
-A street in The Bronx, New York is also named for him.
+A street in The Bronx, New York, is also named for him.

 The Superintendent's residence at the United States Naval Academy was named Farragut House in May 2023, replacing the former name of Buchanan House which had been in honor of Confederate Admiral Buchanan who was defeated by Farragut at the Battle of Mobile Bay during the Civil War.
 Farragut Naval Training Station in Northern Idaho on Lake Pend Oreille was a World War II naval training center with over 293,000 sailors receiving basic training there.
 In 1966, the state of Idaho turned the land into Farragut State Park.
 Two separate classes of U.S. Navy destroyers have been named for Farragut: the Farragut class of 1934 and the Farragut class of 1958.
 Other U.S. Navy ships named Farragut include TB-11 of 1898, DD-300 of 1920, and DDG-99 of 2006.

 Admiral Farragut Academy was founded in 1933 as an all-boys military boarding high school located in St. Petersburg, Florida.
 Today, the academy is a college preparatory school which serves students from kindergarten through 12th grade.
-Farragut Career Academy in Chicago, Farragut High School in Farragut TN are other high schools named in his honor.
+Farragut Career Academy in Chicago, and Farragut High School in Farragut, Tennessee, are other high schools named in his honor.

 Farragut has been honored more than once on US postage stamps.
 The first postage stamp (at left) was the one-dollar black issue of 1903.
 The Navy Issue of 1937 includes a three-cent purple stamp which depicts Admirals David Farragut (left) and David Porter, with a warship under sail displayed at center.
-The most recent postage issue honoring Farragut was released from Gettysburg, Pennsylvania on June 29, 1995.
+The most recent postage issue honoring Farragut was released from Gettysburg, Pennsylvania, on June 29, 1995.

-The Tennessee State Capitol Commission and Historical Commission voted on July 22, 2021 to move busts of Admiral Farragut, Nathan Bedford Forrest, and Admiral Albert Gleaves from the Tennessee Capitol to the Tennessee State Museum.
+The Tennessee State Capitol Commission and Historical Commission voted on July 22, 2021, to move busts of Admiral Farragut, Nathan Bedford Forrest, and Admiral Albert Gleaves from the Tennessee Capitol to the Tennessee State Museum.
 The process of moving them officially began on July 23, 2021.
 Farragut's likeness is featured on the southern side of the Soldiers' and Sailors' Monument in Portland, Maine.